m00shm00sh/kcontainers/README.md

 Semantics are the same as subList in terms of non-structural changes.

 The `OrNull` variants return `null` instead of throwing `IndexOutOfBoundsException` if indexes are invalid.

+## SortedSet
+If the producer of some `List<T>` produces a sorted set, like the output of a database fetch with distinct and ordered elements, we can convert the list to an ordered set view with `.assertIsSortedSet()`.

+This provides performance opportunities as search and intersection can go from possibly N^2 time to N lg N time or even linear time.
+(Note: there is no JMH code in the test suite to verify this performance improvement.)

+An existing `SortedSet<T>` can be mutated with `buildCopy`, which behaves like `buildSet` with initial set.

+If a list that isn't both distinct and sorted is used with `assertIsSortedList()`, the behavior is undefined.
+`copyToSortedSet()` can be used to create a sorted set copy, which behaves as if `toSet().toMutableList().apply { sort() }.assertIsSortedList()`, with appropriate overloads for `Comparator`.

+Because Kotlin doesn't have a SortedSet interface, the following methods from `java.util.SortedSet` are ported over:
+- `subSet(fromElement, toElement): SortedSet`
+- `headSet(toElement): SortedSet`
+- `tailSet(fromElement): SortedSet`